suhel954/personal_projects/python_projects/jdvsresume/README.md

 Script to automate job search and create a csv of matching keywords

+Task #2: Click on each job listing and copy the text

+(Done)
 Issue #4: Seems like logging in as an existing user in the beginning will make it a lot easier to navigate Task #1: Add login in the beginning of the script (Solved)